 Knowing a foreign language can help you in many aspects of your life.
 This includes traveling, family connection, and even mental health.

 But did you know that you can find some of the top language jobs just by learning a foreign language?

 Before we talk about the 10 top language jobs you can get, let’s talk about which foreign languages are the most useful languages to learn.

-Which foreign languages helps you find the top language jobs?
+Which foreign languages help you find the top language jobs?

 a.
 Spanish – As the top 3 most spoken language in the world, knowing how to speak Spanish will enable you to reach over 500M+ people globally.
 In the United States and Europe, Spanish is recognized as the second official language other than English and is one of the easiest languages to learn for English speakers.